 Turns out, Living Proof also prevents tangling, which is something I struggle with using other dry shampoo products and techniques.
 For me, the “proof” (HA!) of this product working is that on my fine hair, it still looked remarkably good after 3 full days that included travel, airplanes, new/different shampoo and water — all factors that typically lead to daily washing for me.
 And not just good in the sense of just looking good, but also feeling good to the touch, which many of you probably know is not normal after days of extended dry shampoo use.

 My official vote?
 TWO THUMBS UP.
-I get it.
-I see why people rave about this and all my stars come from the fact that it does exactly what it says it will on the can, which I’ve found is not always the case on beauty-related products.
+I get it and I see why people rave about this and all my stars come from the fact that it does exactly what it says it will on the can, which I’ve found is not always the case on beauty-related products.
 I will 100% buy this again, but to be honest, I have a feeling the cans I purchased already will last a good long while.
 Another star for longevity!

 If you use dry shampoo, what are your go-tos?
 Have you used Living Proof Dry Shampoo?